Fukaya Categories as Categorical Morse Homology: Localization

 \section{Localization}

+We return now to a~more traditional presentation.
+The constructions of this section will not depend on the recollement pattern of diagrams~\eqref{eq functors} and~\eqref{eq triangles} of the introduction as sketched in the preceding section.
+But verifying their good properties in Section~\ref{sect compatibility} will.

-We continue to suppose throughout this section that $(M, \theta, \eta, \sigma)$ is a fixed Weinstein target, so a Weinstein manifold $(M, \theta)$ with a bicanonical trivialization $\eta$ and spin structure $\sigma$.
-We will also suppose as well that each of its Weinstein cells $(M_p, \theta_p)$ is equipped with a bicanonical trivialization $\eta_p$ and the (necessarily) trivial spin structure $\sigma_p$.
+We continue to suppose throughout this section that $(M, \theta, \eta, \sigma)$ is a~f\/ixed Weinstein target, so a~Weinstein manifold $(M, \theta)$ with a~bicanonical trivialization $\eta$ and spin structure $\sigma$.
+We will also suppose as well that each of its Weinstein cells $(M_p, \theta_p)$ is equipped with a~bicanonical trivialization $\eta_p$ and the (necessarily) trivial spin structure $\sigma_p$.